škoda 2024

 Stadler delivers to MOB six metre-gauge locomotives

-posted on 15th Oct 2024 10:54
+updated on 19th Oct 2024 11:13 posted on 15th Oct 2024 10:54

 On 15 October 2024, Montreux-Berner Oberland-Bahn (MOB) and Stadler signed a contract for delivery of six new high-performance metre-gauge locomotives.
 Four electric locomotives will be used for passenger services operated by the GoldenPass Express (GPX) premium train on the MOB metre-gauge line.
 The two other similar locomotives with hydrid propulsion are intended for infrastructure inspection purposes, rescue of stranded trains, snow clearance and hauling of infrastructure maintenance trains.

 These adhesion locomotives to be operated on the Zweisimmen - Montreux line with the 1,000 mm track gauge wil be designated Class Ge(m) 4/4.
 They will have the steel bodyshell, the machinery room arrangement will allow versions with and without diesel engine.
 They will have a Bo‘Bo‘ axle arrangement, a top speed of 100 km/h and will be designed for the 900 V DC supply voltage.
 Their continuous power will be 1,800 kW, the maximum output 3,000 kW and a starting tractive effort 220 kN.
-The dimensiosn are: length over couplings 17,000 mm, locomotive width 2,650 mm, locomotive height 3,881 mm above TOR, bogie wheelbase 2,608 mm, wheel diameter 1,070 mm when new.
+The dimensions are: length over couplings 17,000 mm, locomotive width 2,650 mm, locomotive height 3,881 mm above TOR, bogie wheelbase 2,608 mm, wheel diameter 1,070 mm when new.

 Related news